Da Nang General and Da Nang Orthopedic and Rehabilitation Hospital

 Tibetan Delek Hospital

-PLEASE NOTE: This program is currently suspended.
+PLEASE NOTE: Rotations at the Tibetan Delek Hospital must be a minimum of 4 weeks.
 Applications for this program must be submitted at least 4-5 months prior to your dates of travel.

 The Tibetan Delek Hospital is a Tibetan hospital founded in 1971, serving Tibetan residents, the local Indian community in the foothills of the Himalayas, as well as tourists from around the world.
 His Holiness, the Dalai Lama, is the hospital’s patron.
 The 45-bed charitable hospital provides general medical care that includes specialized services for TB, the single most serious infectious disease that threatens the Tibetan population and new arrivals from Tibet.
 In collaboration with Johns Hopkins School of Medicine, Delek Hospital has recently launched an initiative to eradicate TB from the community.